 Top 20 Global Concert Tours from Pollstar

 The Top 20 Global Concert Tours ranks artists by average box office gross per city and includes the average ticket price for shows Worldwide.
 The list is based on data provided to the trade publication Pollstar by concert promoters and venue managers.
-Week of (Month, Date) 2019 :
+Week of 1/29/2024 :

 TOP 20 GLOBAL CONCERT TOURS